Alaska Sea Duck Hunting

 It is very common for guys to bring neoprene or breathable waders however if you have full length gore tex gear such as Sitka Gear or KUIU, knee high boots are suitable as hunting takes place from land.

-You can bring a sleeping bag if you want however we have extra bags available if needed.
+Bring a sleeping bag and a small pillow.
+A pair of house shoes such as crocs are handy to have also.
 We ask that you minimize your gear to 2 bags.
 1 large waterproof bag and 1 daypack.
 When you board the boat stow your bags in your bunk.
 Guns are stored in the gun rack in the main cabin in the upright position.
 All weapons must be unloaded while onboard the boat, no exceptions.

 Bring a gun cleaning kit and gun oil with you.
 We will have a kit on board the boat but may be limited to meeting your special needs.